scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

    :scale: 60
    :align: center

-In the next example, the different :class:`NearMiss` variant are applied on the previous toy example.
-It can be seen that the decision functions obtained in each case are different.
+In the next example, the different :class:`NearMiss` variants are applied on the previous toy example.
+We can see that the decision functions obtained in each case are different.

-When under-sampling a specific class, NearMiss-1 can be altered by the presence of noise.
-In fact, it will implied that samples of the targeted class will be selected around these samples as it is the case in the illustration below for the yellow class.
-However, in the normal case, samples next to the boundaries will be selected.
-NearMiss-2 will not have this effect since it does not focus on the nearest samples but rather on the farthest samples.
-We can imagine that the presence of noise can also altered the sampling mainly in the presence of marginal outliers.
-NearMiss-3 is probably the version which will be less affected by noise due to the first step sample selection.
+When under-sampling a specific class, NearMiss-1 can be affected by noise.
+In fact, samples of the targeted class located around observations from the minority class tend to be selected, as shown in the illustration below (see yellow class).
+NearMiss-2 might be less affected by noise as it does not focus on the nearest samples but rather on the farthest samples.
+NearMiss-3 is probably the version which will be less affected by noise due to the first step of sample selection.

 .. image:: ./auto_examples/under-sampling/images/sphx_glr_plot_comparison_under_sampling_003.png
    :target: ./auto_examples/under-sampling/plot_comparison_under_sampling.html